An Inner View to the Human Rights Activists in Iran

-*** Tahir Elçi (1966 – November 28, 2015) was a Kurdish lawyer whom was killed in the Sur district of Diyarbakir in the southeastern region of Turkey on 28 November 2015.
-He was shot in the head, while giving a press statement calling to end violence.
+*** Tahir Elçi (1966 – November 28, 2015) was a Kurdish lawyer who was killed in the Sur district of Diyarbakir in the southeastern region of Turkey on 28 November 2015.
+He was shot in the head while giving a press statement calling to end violence.

 1- Rafiee, K., (2015, August 9).
 A Short Description of Seyed Jamal Hosseini’s Life and Death, HRANA.
 Retrieved from https://hra-news.org/en/articles/short-description-seyed-jamal-hosseinis-life-death-keyvan-rafiee